|

 corpse's penis and placing in the corpse's mouth.
 Allied soldiers

-of decorating their entrenchments with Japanese heads.
-In a
+of decorating their entrenchments with severed Japanese heads.
+The

 particularly notorious incident, Life magazine